charguer/optitrust/sc_artifact.md

 ```

 ## Benchmarking using a cached copy of our output program:
-Let's start by downloading and extracting the archive the contains the source code and the benchmark scripts:
+Let's start by downloading and extracting the archive that contains the source code and the benchmark scripts:

 ```
-Arthur is going to add here two lines after he uploads the archive in his webpage
+Arthur is going to add here two lines after he uploads the archive in his website
 ```

-On the same directory where the archive was extracted,assuming that singularity was installed successfully, the next step is to download our singularity image:
+Assuming that singularity was installed, on the same directory where the archive
+was extracted, download our singularity image by running:
 ```
   singularity pull library://begatim01/bench/optitrust.sif:1.0.3